Global Convergence of Oja's Component Flow for General Square Matrices and Its Applications: Applications to Control Problems

 \section{Applications to Control Problems}

-This section provides possible applications of our results for control problems.
 The extraction of dominant eigenvalues and eigenvectors is essential for analyzing large-scale dynamical systems and recursive algorithms.
 We demonstrate how to utilize the Oja flow \eqref{eq:Oja_flow} for model reduction, low-rank controller synthesis, and singularly perturbed systems.
 We also provide some theoretical guarantees for these applications.

-\subsection{Model reduction for linear dynamical systems}
+\subsection{Model Reduction for Linear Dynamical Systems}

 In practical control problems, model reduction is crucial for designing controllers for large and complex systems \cite{obinata2000model,antoulas2005overview,benner2015survey,SnowdenGraafTindall2017}.
 Many existing methods, such as balanced truncation, primarily focus on stable, linear, time-invariant systems \cite{antoulas2005approximation,gugercin2008h_2,sato2018structure}.
-Balanced truncation relies on computing controllability and observability Gramians—a task that can be computationally prohibitive for large-scale systems.
+Balanced truncation relies on computing controllability and observability Gramians, a task that can be computationally prohibitive for large-scale systems.
 One of its key advantages is that the modeling error can be bounded in the $H^\infty$ or $H^2$ norm.
-While extensions like time-limited and LQG balanced truncation exist for unstable systems \cite{zhou1999balanced,opdenacker1985lqg,goyal2019time,das2022h}, they still require solving large-scale algebraic Riccati equations to obtain the necessary Gramians.
+Although extensions such as time-limited and linear--quadratic--Gaussian (LQG) balanced truncation exist for unstable systems \cite{zhou1999balanced,opdenacker1985lqg,goyal2019time,das2022h}, they still require solving large-scale algebraic Riccati equations to obtain the necessary Gramians.
 Other prominent techniques, such as Hankel norm approximation and Krylov subspace methods, are also often computationally demanding or are restricted to stable systems \cite{kung1981optimal,antoulas2005approximation}.
 In this section, we propose model reduction methods and a related controller synthesis framework based on the Oja flow, which avoids the need to solve for Gramians directly.

 For convenience, given a matrix $Y \in \mathbb{R}^{n \times q}$, we adopt the standard notation for projected systems: $A_Y := Y^\top A Y$, $B_Y := Y^\top B$, and $C_Y := CY$.